jhollinger/occams-record/README.md

 ## Basic eager loading

-Basic eager loading is similiar to `ActiveRecord`'s `preload` (each association is loaded in a separate query).
+Basic eager loading is similiar to ActiveRecord's `preload` (each association is loaded in a separate query).
 Eager loading of nested associations uses blocks instead of Hashes.

 ```ruby
 orders = OccamsRecord.